By: Samantha Pederslie

 - Apply for third-party certifications for your products (if applicable)

 The last technique is the most important if you are going to be selling a tangible product that’s meant to be sustainable.
-Third-party certification is currently one of the only ways to truly validate the environmental efficacy of a product.
+Third-party certification is (currently) the primary way to truly validate the environmental efficacy of a product.
 If you skip this step and use “green” marketing and verbiage, your company could be accused of greenwashing.
-This will turn away many customers who are genuinely interested in sustainable businesses, and you’ll likely be losing a sizeable portion of total customer lifetime value.
+This will turn away many customers who are genuinely interested in sustainable businesses, and you’ll likely be losing a sizable portion of total customer lifetime value.

 With a triple bottom line, ecopreneurs enjoy tripled benefits.
-For one, surrounding stakeholders will be benefited by your company’s presence (such as the community.)
-People are likely to forge a deeper and more meaningful connection with your vision.
-As a startup, showing everyone that you’re setting your values from day one is highly appealing and garners customer loyalty.
-On a financial note, there has been a sales growth trend for products and services that are environmentally conscious -- there is an urgent demand for more sustainable solutions.
+For one, surrounding stakeholders will benefit from your company’s presence (the primary example of this being your immediate community).
+In this way, people are likely to forge a deeper - and more meaningful - connection with your vision.
+As a startup, showing everyone that you’re setting your values from day one is highly appealing.
+It garners customer loyalty.
+On a financial note, there has been a sales growth trend for products and services that are environmentally conscious.
+There is an urgent demand for more sustainable solutions.

 Finally, the most important benefit is that becoming an ecopreneur is intrinsically rewarding and enriching.
-Many find that directing their businesses with a sense of greater environmental purpose is much more fulfilling than operating purely for material wealth and capital gain.
+Many find that directing their businesses with a sense of greater environmental purpose is far more fulfilling than operation solely for material wealth and capital gain.